pulkin/unbd/README.md

 or files over the network.
 This package implements a client to the NBD suitable to run on network-enabled micropython devices such as `ESP8266` and `ESP32`.
+It is also compatible with regular cpython setups.

 How to use
 ----------